Are you doing repairs in the aftermath of flooding? Click the document below to find out what work requires a permit and other tips.

 Do I need a permit?

-Any structural improvement or work that is regulated and requires a licensed contractor will require the issuance of a building permit by the Osceola County Building Office.
+Any structural improvement or work that is regulated and requires a licensed contractor will require a building permit.
 Examples include, but are not limited to:

 - All Commercial and Residential structures (homes, town homes, condos, retail and office spaces, restaurants, etc.)